 Figure 2e Volvera

 Figure 2 Time series plots of the median value of NDVI for the five test sites.
 Spikes caused by clouds/shadows that have not been removed by the mask have subsequently been removed manually.
-The grey shaded area indicates roughly the period from wheat harvest (and appearing visibility of ragweed plants) until the disappearance of ragweed.
+The grey shaded area indicates roughly the period from wheat harvest (and appearing visibility of common ragweed plants) until the disappearance of common ragweed.
 The data point for 21 June for Bienate is marked with an asterisk since the image is influenced by a thin cloud cover.